Post-election lawsuits related to the 2020 U.S. presidential election from Nevada: Stokke v. Cegavske

 On November 5, 2020, plaintiffs Jill Stokke, Chris Prudhome, Marchant for Congress, and Rodimer for Congress sued Secretary of State Barbara Cegavske and Clark County Registrar of Voters Joseph P. Gloria for illegal conduct.
 The initial complaint, filed in the United States District Court for the District of Nevada on November 5, 2020, accused the defendants of "illegal conduct" across three counts, including "violations of the Elections Clause", violations of Equal Protection Clause (enforceable under 18 U.S.C. § 1983), and the "violation of Nev.
 Rev. Stat. §§ 293.8881 and 293.363" respectively.
-The complaint cited irregularities in "over 3,000 instances of ineligible individuals casting ballots", among 15 paragraphs of allegations of violating both state and federal law.
+The complaint cited irregularities in "over 3,000 instances of ineligible individuals casting ballots".

-The case was assigned to Judge Gloria M. Navarro initially and reassigned to Judge Andrew P. Gordon after Judge Navarro recused herself from the case on the same day the complaint was filed.

 On November 5, 2020, attorneys for the plaintiffs filed a motion for an emergency temporary restraining order and preliminary injunction barring defendants from violating Nevada law, the Elections Clauses, and the Equal Protection Clause of the Constitution, listing 14 counts, including the use of signature-verification software Agilis in Clark County.
-Plaintiffs additionally filed a motion to expedite the hearing and briefing, which was approved by Judge Gordon on November 6; however he did not agree with the plaintiff's assertion that the defendant's conduct inflicted "irreparable" injury to the extent that a restraining order or temporary injunction was justified, and as such, denied the motion on the same day.

-Judge Gordon signed an order on November 9, 2020, approving pro hac vice filings in regard to attorneys Abha Khanna, John M. Devaney, and Bradley S. Schrager.
-Perkins Coie attorneys based in Seattle and Washington, DC required permission from the court before getting involved with the case in Nevada.
-According to court documents, Perkins Coie was hired to represent the defendants by the Nevada Republican Party and Democratic National Committee.

 The case was dropped by the plaintiffs on November 30, 2020.